 Over the course of 8 semesters, over 500 FGCU pre-service teachers have been part of this program teaching 700 elementary students in kindergarten through grade five each semester.
 The partnership with Treeline Elementary has become a tradition involving classroom teachers who graduated from FGCU and learned about the birds of Bonita Bay when they were college students.

 –Professor Penny Finley, College of Education, Florida Gulf Coast University

 After Anne’s untimely passing, her original organization (BBRWS) was transitioned by a group of like-minded residents into the Macias Wildlife Society of Bonita Bay (MWSBB) whose current Board of Directors include Bonita Bay residents Professor Penny Finley, Barbara Jackson, Jacke McCurdy, John Knapp, Loraine Tyre, and Sandy Hollenhorst.
-The second change for the original group was its transition into a non-profit organization.
-(Although the outreach programs provide extreme value to education students, they are costly to host.
-Because of this, it made sense to allow corporations and individuals to receive tax-deductible benefits for in-kind donations.)

 I have always been interested in science, biology, and nature.
 With an undergraduate degree in Biology and a Master’s degree in Biotechnology, I spent most of my career working in healthcare related companies as a healthcare stock analyst.
 My favorite job in graduate school was working weekends at the Bosque del Apache National Wildlife Refuge.